 You’ll be able to find out their schedules regarding the markdowns.
 And you’ll be able to get the best deals.

 Remember to keep the discounted meat frozen if you can’t use all of it immediately.
 A ziplock freezer bag helps keep freezer burn away, but unopened packages of meat or poultry should be fine at least for a few weeks to a month.

 Is buying discounted meat or poultry a good idea?

-Like other discounted products, buying poultry and beef on discount can help you save a lot of money.
+Like other discounted products, buying poultry and beef for a discount can help you save a lot of money.

 So that makes it a good idea.
 Just don’t buy stuff solely because it’s on sale.
 Know what you already have in your fridge or freezer.
 Then plan out your meals and buy accordingly.
 That ensures you don’t end up wasting something.

 Buying discounted meat helps you save a lot of money and is a great way to cut your grocery bill.

 Because it was almost expired when you bought it do be cautious when thawing.
 Many people like to thaw frozen meat by setting it in the sink for hours on end.
 Since this product was close to bad, it should not be thawed that way.

 Instead, you can either use your microwave defrost setting.
 Or, place the meat or poultry in a ziplock bag and place it in a sink filled with warm water.
 Then just place a heavy pot on top to keep it submerged.